Crass: 1978–1979: The Feeding of the 5000 and Crass Records

-1980: Stations of the Crass and Bloody Revolutions
+1980: Stations of the Crass and "Bloody Revolutions"

-In 1979 the band released their second album (Stations of the Crass), financed with a loan from Poison Girls, a band with whom they regularly appeared.
+In 1979 the band released their second album, Stations of the Crass, financed with a loan from Poison Girls, a band with whom they regularly appeared.
 This was a double album, with three sides of new material and a fourth side recorded live at the Pied Bull in Islington.

-The next Crass single, 1980's "Bloody Revolutions", was a benefit release with Poison Girls which raised £20,000 to fund the Wapping Autonomy Centre.
-The words were a critique (from an anarchist-pacifist perspective) of the traditional Marxist view of revolutionary struggle, and were (in part) a response to violence marring a gig at Conway Hall in London's Red Lion Square at which both bands performed in September 1979.
-The show was intended as a benefit for the so-called "Persons Unknown", a group of anarchists facing conspiracy charges.
-During the performance Socialist Workers Party supporters and other anti-fascists attacked British Movement neo-Nazis, triggering violence.
-Crass afterwards argued that the leftists were largely to blame for the fighting, and organizations such as Rock Against Racism were causing audiences to become polarised into left- and right-wing factions.
+The next Crass single, 1980's "Bloody Revolutions", was a benefit release with Poison Girls that raised £20,000 to fund the Wapping Autonomy Centre.
+The words were a critique (from an anarchist-pacifist perspective) of the traditional Marxist view of revolutionary struggle and were partly a response to violence marring a September 1979 Crass gig at Conway Hall in London's Red Lion Square.
+The show was intended as a benefit for Persons Unknown, a group of anarchists facing conspiracy charges.
+During the performance, Socialist Workers Party supporters and other anti-fascists attacked British Movement neo-Nazis, triggering violence.
+Crass later argued that the leftists were largely to blame for the fighting, and organizations such as Rock Against Racism were causing audiences to become polarised into left- and right-wing factions.
 Others (including the anarchist organisation Class War) were critical of Crass's position, stating that "like Kropotkin, their politics are up shit creek".
 Many of the band's punk followers felt that they failed to understand the violence to which they were subjected from the right.

-"Rival Tribal Rebel Revel", a flexi disc single given away with the Toxic Grafity[sic] fanzine, was also a commentary about the events at Conway Hall attacking the mindless violence and tribalistic aspects of contemporary youth culture.
-This was followed by the single, "Nagasaki Nightmare/Big A Little A".
-The strongly anti-nuclear lyrics of the first song were reinforced by the fold-out-sleeve artwork.
-It featured an article by Mike Holderness of Peace News magazine connecting the atomic power industry and the manufacture of nuclear weapons, and a large poster-style map of nuclear installations in the UK.
-The other side of the record, "Big A Little A", was a statement of the band's anti-statist and individualist anarchist philosophy:

-"Be exactly who you want to be, do what you want to do / I am he and she is she but you're the only you."
+"Rival Tribal Rebel Revel", a flexi disc single distributed with the Toxic Grafity[sic] fanzine, was also a commentary about the events at Conway Hall attacking the mindless violence and tribalistic aspects of contemporary youth culture.
+This was followed by the double single "Nagasaki Nightmare/Big A Little A".
+The strongly anti-nuclear lyrics of "Nagasaki Nightmare" were reinforced by the fold-out sleeve artwork.
+It featured an article by Mike Holderness of Peace News magazine connecting the atomic power industry and the manufacture of nuclear weapons along with a large poster-style map of nuclear installations in the UK.
+The other side of the record, "Big A Little A", was a statement of the band's anti-statist and individualist anarchist philosophy: "Be exactly who you want to be, do what you want to do / I am he and she is she but you're the only you."